 For example, car repair service in Frisco, TX, is a good, long-tail, location-specific keyword.
 There is a high chance that people using this keyword on Google live in Frisco, Texas, and want to send their car for repair.
 If you advertise using these keywords, you can be amongst the first 3-5 search results that pop on their screens.

 4. Setting Your Maximum CPC Bids

 CPC means how much you are willing to pay every time a user clicks on your ad.
-To have a low CPC, you must have a high Google Ads Quality Score.
-Your Quality Score increases when you have a high Click Through Rate (CTR).
-But if your quality score is low, you will end up paying a high price for every click.
+You must have a high Google Ads Quality Score to have a low CPC.
+Your Quality Score increases with a high click-through rate (CTR).
+But if your quality score is down, you will pay a high price for every click.

 Consider, for example, that you are giving Google Ads $6 for every click.
 This will be your maximum CPC bid.
 However, your quality score is only two stars, and the ad rank of the company below you is 8.
-Naturally, you would want your ad to appear on top of theirs, so you are willing to give $6 for it.
-But the actual CPC or price that you will pay will be $4.01.
+Naturally, you would want your ad to appear on top of theirs, so you are willing to give $6.
+But the actual CPC or price you will pay will be $4.01.
 We calculate the actual CPC using the formula stated below:

 8 / 2 + 0.01 = 4.01